CentroEPiaggio/vito-robot/README.md

 The UNIPI robot is composed of two Kuka LWR mounted on a torso.
 The torso is fixed.
 The end-effectors are several depending on the application, typically two Pisa/IIT Soft Hands.

+This package and its dependencies use [ROS/indigo](http://wiki.ros.org/indigo/Installation/Ubuntu) and [Ubuntu 14.04](http://www.ubuntu.com/download/desktop).

 ## Local dependencies